DeveloperPaul123/Optimum/README.md

 `Optimum` is an accessible, optimization algorithms library written in C++.

+:warning: *The api is currently under heavy development and is subject to change.* :warning:

 ## What's in it?

 * **Nelder-Mead Optimization Algorithm:** This algorithm is an optimization algorithm that uses a simplex to converge on a 'best' point.
 It takes n+1 points for an n-dimensional problem and creates a simplex that is then expanded, contracted, reflected and so on to move towards the minima.